 Rather than paying a set monthly mortgage with rising interest rates, it was my decision how much I wanted to contribute each month.

 If I lost my job or got laid off I could put my monthly contribution payments on hold, no problem.

 Best of all, if at any point I wanted out of the real estate game I could do so in 10 seconds with the click of a mouse and pay only $9.99 in commission to my online brokerage – a lot less than $12,975 in realtor commissions!

 The Pro vs. Con list was becoming increasingly tilted in favour of REIT’s; it was an absolute no-brainer for me.

-You can diversify your investment one step further and buy an ETF that owns multiple REIT’s.
-XRE and ZRE are great examples of this.
+You can diversify your investment one step further with a REIT ETF which owns multiple REIT’s.
+Some great example are XRE and ZRE.